kadumuri1994/vaccine-notifier-app/README.md

 ![image](https://user-images.githubusercontent.com/36915315/117041977-0a1eff00-ad29-11eb-8c67-b2567c5aef6e.png)

-[PS: Note that there is a limit of number of emails this service can send, so please ensure to set the age under 45 in the next steps, to get notified minimally]
+[PS: Note that there is a limit of number of emails this service can send, so please use wisely]

 ### Project Configuration (Windows)
 - Enusre GIT and Node are installed on your machine